vergiliu/track_progress/README.md

         + MVP - minimum viable product
             + meets minimal customer needs
         + Identify customers and markets avail.
-        + JersaySquare example
+        + JerseySquare example
 + on: 02 oct 2012 - Lecture 1.5b
 + on: 04 oct 2012 - Lecture 2
 + on: 13 Oct 2012 - Lecture 2.21
     + Value Proposition - satisfying a customer need
         + solve a pain & create a gain => MVP
         + product market fit at the intersection of prod/market
         + keep in mind to "get out of the building"
     + Customer Segment or market
         + model the product'st "Persona"
         + create Pain Killers - problem vs need
-            + depending on market web/physical/etc you need a model to get feedback on your solution +on: 14 Oct 2012 - Lecture 3.1
+        + depending on market web/physical/etc you need a model to get feedback on your solution
         + Value proposition - why hasn't it been solved yet?
         + ayasdi - tech insight / twitter - market insight
++on: 14 Oct 2012 - Lecture 3.1
 +on: 23 Oct 2012 - Lecture 4.1
     + Customer segments
         + understand whom are the people who might buy your product
         + there might different segments available
         + create a "day in the life" of a customer for a persona
         + customer gains - list of what can they win by using your product
         + you have to validate some of your hypothesis
         + customer pains - opposite version of gains, need to understand it
         + know everything about your customers - create a customer persona
         + who's the customer - in context - payer might be a different person
         + B2B present less chances to get useful survey results compared to B2C
         + 2 sided market, e.g. google - searching users / paying advertisers
         + 4 types of startups: existing market, resegment market, new , clone
             + changes everything: initial costs, market size, sales model
         + chasm between early adopters and mainstream market depending on startup type
             + wider depending on market type
         + revenue stream for each value proposition
 + Reading recommendations:
     + Startup Owner's Manual
     + Business Model Generation